rishusinghal15/JU_CRT_PHASE_2/README.md

 # JU CRT Phase 2 - DSA Practice

-This repository contains my day-wise Data Structures and Algorithms (DSA) practice solutions implemented in C++ as part of my preparation for the JECRC University Campus Recruitment Training (CRT) Phase 2.
+This repository contains my day-wise Data Structures and Algorithms (DSA) practice solutions implemented in C++ as part of my preparation for the Campus Recruitment Training (CRT) Problem Solving Phase 2.

 ## Objective